How to make the Burning Ship fractal

 {

-public static final int MAX_ITERATIONS=256;//maximum 256 for a palette from 0 to 255
+public static final int MAX_ITERATIONS=256;//maximum 256 for

 public void paintComponent(Graphics g)